matteeyao/Sputter/backend/README.md

 * Large One-to-Many relationships

+The advantages of using documents are:

+* Documents (i.e. objects) correspond to native data types in many programming languages.

+* Embedded documents and arrays reduce need for expensive joins.

+* Dynamic schema supports fluent polymorphism

 ### NoSQL

 NoSQL databases are non-relational databases, and one of the best ways to understand them is to compare them to relational databases.
 We will break down a few of the differences in this section.